PlayStation 3 80GB From Sony

 - Enjoy your new PS3.

-Why PS3 was by far the best value for us, and arguably the best choice now available5
+Why PS3 was by far the best value for us, and arguably the best choice now available

 I had sat on the sidelines of the next gen video games up until a couple of weeks ago.
 I had tried Wii almost as soon as it came out and was captivated by the motion sensors but the limited availability and sameness to the games as well as limited graphics was frustrating.